IDIASLab/SparkKG-ML/docs/semantification.rst

 Semantification
 ==================

-The Semantification module in RDFX provides functionality to transform machine learning results into RDF data.
-It plays a crucial role in completing the end-to-end process of a machine learning workflow and is an essential step in the RDFX library.
+The Semantification module in SparkKG-ML provides functionality to transform machine learning results into RDF data.
+It plays a crucial role in completing the end-to-end process of a machine learning workflow and is an essential step in the SparkKG-ML library.

 Machine learning models often produce classification results containing predictions, associated data, model names, and other relevant information.
 The Semantification module takes these machine learning results and generates a Turtle file based on a configured ontology.
 This process enhances the interpretability, integration, and sharing of the machine learning results by representing them in a standardized RDF format.